- Advice and information

 You might get side effects that are unpleasant or distressing.

-Side effects might go away after a few weeks or months of taking medication.
-Some side effects might last longer.
 It is important that you find the right balance between medication that helps your symptoms and has the least side effects.

-You can use a scale like the Glasgow Antipsychotic Side Effects Scale to monitor your side effects.
-It’s a questionnaire with 22 questions about different side effects.
+You can use a scale like the Glasgow antipsychotic side effects scale to monitor your side effects.
+It is a questionnaire with 22 questions about different side effects.
 You can take this to your doctor to help you decide how to manage the side effects.
-You can download the GASS here:

-What is the Yellow Card system?
+What is the yellow card system?

-The MHRA runs the Yellow Card system.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) make sure medicines, and medical devices work and are safe.The MHRA runs the yellow card system.
 You can use the system to report bad side effects.
 By doing this you can help the MHRA to make sure medicines are safe.

-You can report bad side effects online by clicking on the following link:
+You can report bad side effects online by clicking on the following link.

 What if I want to stop taking antipsychotics?